-Encouraging kids to think about and practice money management helps them develop essential life skills like saving, budgeting, and spending money wisely.
+Encouraging kids to think about and practice money management helps them develop essential life skills like saving, budgeting, and spending wisely.

 The earlier you introduce your child to these concepts, the more time they’ll have to practice them and develop good habits that will last a lifetime.
-I’ve learned much about spending money wisely in the five years since I started my savings account.
+For example, I’ve learned much about spending wisely in the five years since I started my savings account.
 Here are some tips for parents who want their children to learn those lessons early on:

 2) Choose Interactive Activities- The best way to teach your kids about money is by interacting with them as they play with their toys or do something else they enjoy.
 For example, pretend your child has $100 to spend at the toy store, and ask him what he’d buy if he had that much money.

 Saving money is a skill you learn over time, and it’s often something that takes a good amount of trial and error to master.

 However, exploring possible ways to ensure your cash works for you is never too early.
 Here are some tips to help your 13-year-old start saving money: